Xahau/xahaud/src/xrpld/app/consensus/ConsensusExtensionsDesign.md

 RNG results as previews.

-The fallback digest derives from the BASE (pre-injection) tx set hash to avoid circularity, and entropy pseudo-tx deduplication is value-based: if an explicit-final synthetic set already contains the exact pseudo-tx, injection skips it; a present-but-different pseudo-tx is logged as a determinism violation and left in the agreed set.
+The fallback digest derives from the BASE (pre-injection) tx set hash to avoid circularity, and entropy pseudo-tx deduplication is value-based: if the agreed set already contains the exact pseudo-tx, injection skips it; a present-but-different pseudo-tx is logged as a determinism violation and left in the agreed set.

 ## Sidecar Convergence Rules